Dirty13itch/AuditForecaster/FINANCIAL_COMPLIANCE_MASTER_PLAN.md

 2. **Tax Handling**: Is sales tax applicable?
 If so, what rate?
 3. **Payment Terms**: Net 30?
 Net 15?
 Display on invoice?
 4. **Email Template**: What should email to Pat say when sending invoice?
-5. **QuickBooks Account**: Is sandbox available for testing before production setup?
-6. **Compliance Forms**: Which specific ENERGY STAR checklists are most commonly used?
+5. **Compliance Forms**: Which specific ENERGY STAR checklists are most commonly used?
-7. **Builder-Verified Items**: Is photo evidence becoming mandatory soon?
+6. **Builder-Verified Items**: Is photo evidence becoming mandatory soon?
 Should we default to "required"?
-8. **Expense Reimbursement**: How are Erik's expenses currently reimbursed?
+7. **Expense Reimbursement**: How are Erik's expenses currently reimbursed?
 Paycheck?
 Separate check?
-9. **Invoice Numbering**: Any specific format preference?
+8. **Invoice Numbering**: Any specific format preference?
 (Currently: INV-2025-0001)
-10. **Cash Flow Forecast**: What assumptions for labor costs per job type?
+9. **Cash Flow Forecast**: What assumptions for labor costs per job type?

 ---